 - Preheat your air fryer to 350°F

-- If additional time is needed, add in increments of 1 minute and check frequently for doneness to prevent burning
+- Cook sage on the air fry setting for 3 minutes at 350°F. Sage is done when leaves have curled in, appear dry, and crackle when touched.
+If additional time is needed, add in increments of 1 minute and check frequently for doneness to prevent burning

 - To remove sage leaves from stems, hold the dehydrated sage over a plate by the stem with one hand, and squeeze from bottom to top with the other.
 This will cause the leaves to drop onto the plate.
 Rub your thumb and index finger together to loosen any stuck leaves